Leitrim GAA: Football

-John O'Mahony was appointed Leitrim manager to build on the success of the Under-21 team that won the 1991 Connacht Championship.
+John O'Mahony was appointed Leitrim manager in late 1992 to build on this momentum and the success of the Under-21 team that won the 1991 Connacht Championship.
+O'Mahony introduced a more professionalized setup, including team psychologists and structured pre-match preparations.
 He took Leitrim to the final of the 1994 Connacht Championship.
-Leitrim did not have an easy route to the final, beating Roscommon by a point and only overcoming Galway by a point in a replay.
+Leitrim did not have an easy route to the final, beating Roscommon by a point and only overcoming Galway by a point in a replay—their first championship win over Galway since the 1940s.
 They took on Mayo in the final, overcoming O'Mahony's native county by two points in Hyde Park.
 O'Mahony's feat in leading the team that is traditionally the weakest in the province to that title is still heralded nationally to this day.
+The victory was famously marked by 1927 captain Tom Gannon joining Declan Darcy on the podium.

 Leitrim were ultimately beaten in the All-Ireland semi-final by Dublin at Croke Park.
-The first county to benefit under the parentage rule was also the first to lose their big catch, with the loss of Declan Darcy to Dublin depleting the panel in 1998, bringing Leitrim's most successful era to an end.
+The first county to benefit under the parentage rule was also the first to lose their big catch, with the loss of Darcy to Dublin depleting the panel in 1998, bringing Leitrim's most successful era to an end.

 Leitrim won the FBD Insurance League in 2013, defeating their neighbours Sligo in the final.
 This was the county's fourth ever trophy and their first since 1994.
 They retained the title in 2014, defeating Roscommon in the final.

 The county's Vocational Schools team have made it to two All-Ireland Vocational Schools Championship Finals losing to Carlow in 1972 and Donegal in 1995.